 These 8- to 10-hour tours begin in the morning, with a float of anywhere from 7 to 21 miles.
 On the Gulkana River, you’ll find Class I and II whitewater, while the Klutina features Class III (you can opt to go through the big rapids or around them).
 You’ll be fishing along the way, with all your gear provided, as well as snacks and water.

-Overnight trips on the Gulkana River
+Grayling on the Gulkana

 About AK Fish Charters